Joecstarr/thesis/sections/software/basics/pm.md

 -   "Future you" is a person that you need to collaborate with.
 -   Product documentation makes life easier.
 -   Stakeholder agreement is essential.
--   Why risk management from the "Indiana Jones School of Risk Management" [@thomsettIndianaJonesSchool1992] is bad.
+-   Risk management from the "Indiana Jones School of Risk Management" - Rob Thomsett [@thomsettIndianaJonesSchool1992] is bad.
--   Products fall behind "One day at a time" Fred Brooks [@brooksMythicalManmonthEssays2013]
+-   Products fall behind "One day at a time" - Fred Brooks [@brooksMythicalManmonthEssays2013]

 ##### Essential Questions